marcopaglio/BookingApp/README.md

    - `-Ppitest` > add mutation testing
    - `-Pdocker` > add dockerization of the application

-     > Note: docker profile will open BookingApp inside a Docker container, therefore it needs the access to the Linux X display server in order to work propertly.
-About that, run the following command just before:
+     > Note: docker profile will open BookingApp inside a Docker container, therefore it needs the access to the Linux X display server in order to work propertly:
+     > - run the following command for showing all the net interfaces:
+     >   `ifconfig`
+     >
+     >   > It may be necessary install the package for running it: `sudo apt install net-tools`
+     >
+     > - from the printed list, find out the Docker virtual bridge (alias <DOCKER_NET>) which all the containers are connected to (as default it is `docker0`).
+     > - run the following command before using docker profile or docker-compose:
+     >   `xhost +local:<DOCKER_NET>`
-     > `xhost +`
+     >   e.g: `xhost +local:docker0`
-     > Then, when you finish, it is recommanded to remove free access to the X display server by running:
+     > - When running finishes, it is recommanded to remove the access to the X display server by running:
+     >   `xhost -local:<DOCKER_NET>`
-     > `xhost -`
+     >   e.g: `xhost -local:docker0`